How to Secure WiFi Router? – Overview

 Deactivate Plug and Play

-Universal plug-and-play is a critical factor in the formation of the internet of things (IoT).
-The Internet of things is the technology behind smart household implements.
+Universal plug-and-play is critical in forming the Internet of Things (IoT).
+The Internet of Things is the technology behind smart household implements.

 Smart devices can gain access to the internet, while hackers can leverage universal plug-and-play to access your network.

-Self-tuning gadgets can be enticing, but their lack of robust password security can compromise their security.
+Self-tuning gadgets can be enticing, but their lack of robust password security can compromise security.

 Universal plug-and-play facilitates the configuration of gadgets.
-However, once your gadgets are working, you should deactivate them both on your gadget and router.
+However, once your gadgets work, you should deactivate them on your gadget and router.

 Hackers have attacked household gadgets before through universal plug-and-play, and you cannot afford to fall victim.